 RevTrak is West Catholic’s online portal for food service payments.
-Online deposits can be made into food service accounts through the Infinite Campus parent portal they currently use.
-We have contracted with RevTrak, a national credit card payment processor, to provide a secure site for making payments.
+Online deposits are made into this food service account and purchases can be viewed in the Infinite Campus parent portal they currently use.
+RevTrak is a national credit card payment processor, to provide a secure site for making payments.

 For additional information about dining services or getting setup on RevTrak, visit the Dining Services section of the website or contact Mary Jo Jones, our Dining Services Director.

 Mary Jo Jones

 The West Catholic Falcons App is designed to engage students, parents, and West Catholic fans of all ages.
 It highlights student activities and achievements, while promoting fun across a wide spectrum of student interests.
 Internally the app will also be used by the student Household Community to track points for the Falcon Cup and determine leaders within the championship system.

 iBoss is the Internet filter used by West Catholic to help block inappropriate website content on all devices. iBoss is active on all student devices both at school and at home.
 At school student devices are automatically authenticated to the Internet filter, but at home students must sign-in to iBoss daily to connect to the Internet.

 The login screen for iBoss can be accessed by clicking on the iBoss icon on the student iPad or by visiting this address: http://iboss.dioceseofgrandrapids.org/mobileLogin

 In addition to teaching digital citizenship throughout our curriculum, West Catholic enforces a strict code of conduct in dealing with all usage of technology, electronic transmissions, and all digital content.
 To review West Catholic’s technology policies and procedures, open the Policies / Documentation section below.

 Need a few reminders on how to accomplish your daily work?
 We have video tutorials that can help on topics like: